 Mr. Matthias Wissmann serves as a Partner of Wilmer Cutler Pickering Hale and Dorr LLP.
-Mr. Wissmann serves as the President of the International Organization of Motor Vehicle Manufacturers (OICA).
+Mr. Wissmann has served as the President of the International Organization of Motor Vehicle Manufacturers (OICA).

 He served as the President of the German Automotive Industry Federation (VDA).
 Mr. Wissmann is Vice President of the Association of the German Industry (BDI).